updated

 Help

 It was love at first sight.
-Then, on second sight, we realized this gorgeous property—abandoned for five years—needed a serious dose of TLC: cleaning, painting, sanding, moving furniture, gardening, weeding, wrestling a sofa back into place, more cleaning, hauling soil and heavy stuff, decorating, and basically turning chaos into charm.
-But hey, making the place beautiful is always totally worth it by the end of the day!
+Then, on second sight, we realized this gorgeous property—abandoned for five years—needs a serious dose of TLC: cleaning, painting, sanding, moving furniture, gardening, weeding, moving stuff around, decorating, and basically turning chaos into charm.
+It's always a rewarding process to see an abandonned place turning day by day into a jem!

 --- How We Work ---